Ah, Paradise Knolls…where the white sand beaches caress your feet as beautiful island women serve drinks in coconuts…

 Oh nevermind, I forgot this is just a middle-of-the-road golf course in lovely Riverside!

 There isn’t another course I can think of where the name is such a mismatch with the course itself, so I can’t help but make a little fun of it.
 Joking aside, Paradise Knolls is better than you might think.
-Not great, but better than you probably think it is if you’ve never played there and have only driven by it along Limonite Avenue.
+It’s not great, but better than you probably expect it is if you’ve never played there and have only driven by it along Limonite Avenue.

 It’s not the toughest course around.
 It’s not the prettiest.
 It’s not the longest either, topping out at 6,281 yards.
 But Paradise Knolls serves its purpose as an inexpensive option that’s easy to get on and will satisfy your craving to go out and hit a little round white ball around for a few hours.

 I wanted to get out early this morning for a relatively quick round.
 That way I could still get some golf in without missing any of The Masters coverage this weekend.
 I booked a 6:52 tee time here through GolfNow for only $39.
 It wasn’t a discounted price or anything.
 That’s just their normal weekend rate (cart included, but you can walk if you want to save even more).

 I was a little bummed to see that I was in the third group off.
 I was paired with a twosome and we were behind a fivesome and a foursome.
 We also had a twosome behind us, so it felt quite backwards to be teeing off the groups in order of 5, 4, 3 and 2 players.

 Oh well, the starter informed me the groups ahead were men’s club members and they normally play quite quickly.
 I’ve been around enough courses to know that is often the case.
 Those regular dawn patrollers usually don’t waste much time.
 Unfortunately, this group had decided to play some weird alternate-shot format that slowed them down significantly.